-Have you ever given consideration to the role that your female ancestors played in the Revolutionary War?
-Women and other under recognized individuals played an important role in the formation of our great nation.
-We are currently researching to add Lydia Barnes Potter as a patriot for her hard work at sewing uniforms for the soldiers during the Revolutionary War.
-There were many women that worked for the government washing, caring, and helping with the clothing of our dear Revolutionary soldiers.
-There is a publication within the DAR library that Examines Women’s and Girls’ Lives During the Revolutionary Era.
+Have you ever considered the role that your female ancestors played in the American Revolutionary War?
+Women and other under-recognized individuals played an important role in the formation of our great nation.
+We are currently researching to add Lydia Barnes Potter as a Patriot for her hard work at sewing uniforms for the soldiers during the Revolutionary War.
+Many women worked for the government washing, caring, and helping with the clothing of our dear Revolutionary soldiers.

-These American Revolutionary War patriots listed have been researched and proven by our members.
-They are listed in alphabetical order, first name, last name with the state where each ancestor served our country.
+These American Revolutionary War Patriots listed have been researched and proven by our members.
+They are listed in alphabetical order, first name, last name with the colony where each ancestor served our country.

-Their service in the Revolutionary War included military service, civil service, patriotic service, or other patriotic endeavors.
+Their service in the American Revolutionary War included military service, civil service and patriotic service.
 We hope you will find one of your ancestors listed here!
 This list is updated as our chapter grows, so please check back!